squizlabs/PHP_CodeSniffer/README.markdown

 Documentation
 -------------

-The documentation for PHP\_CodeSniffer is available in the [PEAR manual](http://pear.php.net/manual/en/package.php.php-codesniffer.php).
+The documentation for PHP\_CodeSniffer is available on the [Github wiki](https://github.com/squizlabs/PHP_CodeSniffer/wiki).

 Information about upcoming features and releases is available on the [Squiz Labs blog](http://www.squizlabs.com/php-codesniffer).